aappddeevv/scalajs-reaction/website/scalajs-reaction/docs/datainterop.md

 since the value could secretly be a null.

 If typescript says:

 ```typescript
 field1?: string|null
 ```

-Do the same thing as above because the first example was already doubly safe but you can be more specific.
+You can be more specific in scala.js than just saying its String as in scala a value like that can be null.
+However, we can be more procise:

 ```scala
 val field1: js.UndefOr[String|Null]
 ```

+You have a choice of how explicit you want to make this.

-Then you have a choice.
-You can use an implicit to change this to a `js.UndefOr[String]` or you can map into it and flatten the `String|Null` via a `field1.flatMap(_.toUndefOr)`.
+If you use `String|Null` you can use an implicit `absorbNull` to change this to a `js.UndefOr[String]` like so `field1.absorbNull` or `field1.absorbNullKeepTruthy`. or you can map into it and flatten the `String|Null` via a `field1.flatMap(_.toUndefOr)`.
+If the field was just `val field1: String|Null` then there is an implicit conversion from `String|Null` to `js.UndefOr[]` via `aStringNull.toUndefOr` which when flatMapped, gives you a `js.UndefOr[String]`.
+Again, you have a choice on how you want to do this.

 Check out the syntax extensions to get a feel for a wide range of how to treat this common javascript pattern.
+There are some specialized conversions for `js.UndefOr[String|Null]` and `js.UndefOr[Boolean|Null]`.

 If typescript says: